 From now onwards, most disasters will be cascading events to a greater or lesser extent.
 This is because of the high degree of dependency on networks of modern society.
-Hazards of all kinds, from storms to cyber attacks, threaten the critical infrastructure that we depend upon to conduct our daily activities and live in comfort and security.
-Failures can propagate through critical infrastructure and between its various categories.
+Hazards of all kinds, from storms to cyberattacks, threaten the critical infrastructure that we depend upon to conduct our daily activities and live in comfort and security.
+Failures can propagate through critical infrastructure and between its various categories [9].
 Among these, one can single out the generation and distribution of electricity.
-Modern 'black-sky thinking' tells us that wide-area, prolonged power failure will have knock-on effects in all the other categories, from food storage to banking, water and sewerage to fuel supply, telecommunications to transportation.
+Modern 'black-sky thinking' tells us that wide-area, prolonged power failure will have knock-on effects in all the other categories, from food storage to banking, water and sewerage to fuel supply, telecommunications to transportation [10].
 Beyond these are the largely uncharted waters of the human social and economic consequences of the failures.

 Even in the domain of technology, it is salutary to reflect that virtually all means of mass communication depend on electricity to make them work.
-Studies of diesel generator capacity suggest that it is both insufficient and a highly unreliable substitute for power from the grid.
-Despite vigorous assurances from the electricity industry that "everything is under control", wide-area power failures do occur, at a rate of about one a year world-wide, and they usually take days or weeks to rectify.
-No electricity grid is entirely immune to all the threats that it faces: cyber attacks and coordinated sabotage terrorism, major storms and flooding, space weather, even sudden excessive demand, for example during a very hot summer.
+Studies of diesel generator capacity suggest that it is both insufficient and a highly unreliable substitute for power from the grid [11].
+Despite vigorous assurances from the electricity industry that 'everything is under control', wide-area power failures do occur, at a rate of about one a year worldwide, and they usually take days or weeks to rectify.
+No electricity grid is entirely immune to all the threats that it faces: cyberattacks and coordinated-sabotage terrorism, major storms and flooding, space weather, even sudden excessive demand, for example during a very hot summer.
 Rather than taking electricity for granted, we should be developing scenarios of how we would cope without it for extended periods of time.

-Recently, I proposed a magnitude scale for cascading disasters (Fig. 2).13 The purpose of this is to provide some comparability so that events can be crossreferenced in order to adapt lessons and experience from one case to another and thus build better planning scenarios.
+Recently, a magnitude scale for cascading disasters has been proposed (Fig. 2) [12].
+The purpose of this is to provide some comparability so that events can be cross-referenced in order to adapt lessons and experience from one case to another, and thus build better planning scenarios.
 The Cascading Disasters Research Group at University College London has been working on strategies for the identification of the vulnerability paths by which cascades propagate.
 This involves using gap analyses to understand the areas in which planning and measures are lacking or ineffective.
-The group has also identified five kinds of complex disaster impact, as follows (Fig. 3). (a) Compound risk involves the interaction of different extreme events or their drivers, such as storms, climate change and sea-level rise.
-It can also involve events that are merely coincident in time, such as an earthquake during a period of intense cold weather. (b) Interacting risks involve environmental drivers that can give primary and secondary impacts, as with seismically-induced mass movements. (c) Interconnected risks cover the interaction of natural and human systems.
+The group has also identified five kinds of complex disaster impact, as follows (Fig. 3). (a) Compound risks involve the interaction of different extreme events or their drivers, such as storms, climate change and sea-level rise.
+They can also involve events that are merely coincident in time, such as an earthquake during a period of intense cold weather. (b) Interacting risks involve environmental drivers that can give primary and secondary impacts, as with seismically induced mass movements. (c) Interconnected risks cover the interaction of natural and human systems.
 This category includes the so-called 'na-tech' events, in which a natural impact triggers a technological one.
-For example, in the Czech Republic in 2002 and during Hurricane Harvey in Texas in 2017 floods inundated industrial premises and caused fires, explosions and toxic smoke emissions. (d) Cascading impacts disrupt critical infrastructure and closely linked organisational systems. (e) Finally, complex disasters may involve elements of any or all of the previous four categories.14
+For example, in the Czech Republic in 2002 and during Hurricane Harvey in Texas in 2017, floods inundated

-Figure 2: Cascading disasters magnitude scale.
+Figure 2

+Magnitude scale for cascading disasters.

+Figure 3

-Figure 3: Compound, interconnected, interacting and cascading disasters.
+Compound, interconnected, interacting and cascading disasters.